browyn/portfolio-1.0/README.md

 - **Experience**: Details of my work experience and skills.
 - **Intuitive Design**: A user-friendly interface with a responsive layout to ensure a great experience across devices.

+## 🚨 Forking this repo (please read!)

+Yes, you can fork this repo, but please give me proper credit by linking back to [browyn.vercel.app](https://browyn.vercel.app).
+Thanks!

 ## Getting Started

 To get a local copy of this project up and running, follow these steps: